Floodline

 It was a full-circle moment.
 The story of the canoe, the dance, the flood, and the family that followed — it had been told to me many times over the years by my grandmother.
 And in every telling, Aunt Mag’s name carried weight.
 She wasn’t just remembered.
 She was revered.

-In that moment, the circle closed.
-The woman who had sparked my grandparents’ story had a grandson sitting beside me, in the same city, at the same table, decades after her quiet act of matchmaking changed the shape of a family.
+Now, her grandson was sitting beside me, in the same city, at the same table — 75 years after her quiet act of matchmaking changed the shape of a family.

 Sometimes, the past doesn’t feel so far away.